Mechanical Engineering and Aerospace Engineering

 Learning Outcomes

-- Ability to identify, formulate, and solve engineering problems.
+2. Ability to formulate algorithms and write programs to solve engineering problems.

 M E 326.
 Mechanical Design